Edumynt/edumynt.in/src/content/courses/literature/indian-writers/ruskin-bond/6_Practice_MCQs.md

     c) Pathan Muslim
     </details>

-**66. The story "Susanna's Seven Husbands" is a departure from Bond's usual style, delving into the:**
+**66. The story "Susanna's Seven Husbands" is a dark and intriguing short story by Ruskin Bond, exploring themes of love, betrayal, and the:**
-    a) Humorous
+    a) Joys of marriage
-    b) Romantic
+    b) Macabre and mysterious
-    c) Macabre and mysterious
+    c) Simple life
-    d) Historical
+    d) Political intrigue
     <details>
     <summary>Answer</summary>
-    c) Macabre and mysterious
+    b) Macabre and mysterious
     </details>

-**67. Bond's writing is often praised for its ability to evoke a strong sense of:**
+**67. Bond's writing often features evocative descriptions of the flora and fauna of the:**
-    a) Urban chaos
+    a) Deserts
-    b) Political tension
+    b) Coastal areas
-    c) Place and memory
+    c) Himalayan foothills
-    d) Scientific progress
+    d) Plains
     <details>
     <summary>Answer</summary>
-    c) Place and memory
+    c) Himalayan foothills
     </details>

 **68. The theme of "The Passage of Time" in Bond's work often emphasizes the importance of:**